luis-olivetti/map-zoo-brusque/README.md

 # Map Zoo Brusque

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6 with node 16.10.0.

 ## Backend